Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Baptiste Chantraine, Yakov Eliashberg and Oleg Lazarev for the very helpful discussions.
 The first author is supported by the Knut and Alice Wallenberg Foundation under the grants KAW 2021.0191 and KAW 2021.0300, and by the Swedish Research Council under the grant number 2020-04426.
-The second author is supported by the GA\v{C}R EXPRO Grant 19-28628X and 4EU+ academic mini-grant MA/4EU+/2024/F3/01.
+The second author is supported by the GA\v{C}R EXPRO Grant 19-28628X and GA\v{C}R Lead Agency Grant 26-20231L.